 Dealing with the most important things first!
 One of the earliest items of business of the newly-formed City of Vancouver was establishing the conditions for granting liquor licenses.
-This by-law was introduced and finalized at the second meeting of Vancouver City Council, on May 12, 1886.
+This by-law was introduced and finalized at the second meeting of Vancouver City Council, on May 12, 1886, and made official on June 10, 1886.

 This document was transcribed in July of 2018 by Transcribimus volunteer Anita Dos Santos.